pulumi/docs/content/docs/reference/pkg/aws/elasticloadbalancing/loadbalancer.md

     },
 });
 ```
 {{% /example %}}
 {{% /examples %}}
-## Note on ECDSA Key Algorithm

-If the ARN of the `ssl_certificate_id` that is pointed to references a
-certificate that was signed by an ECDSA key, note that ELB only supports the
-P256 and P384 curves.
-Using a certificate signed by a key using a different
-curve could produce the error `ERR_SSL_VERSION_OR_CIPHER_MISMATCH` in your
-browser.

-Deprecated: aws.elasticloadbalancing.LoadBalancer has been deprecated in favour of aws.elb.LoadBalancer

 <p class="resource-deprecated">Deprecated: {{% md %}}aws.elasticloadbalancing.LoadBalancer has been deprecated in favour of aws.elb.LoadBalancer{{% /md %}}</p>